want-js/want-js/packages/want-js-plugin.pr/README.md

 module.exports = {
     commandParams: {
         'my-command': {
-            executor: wantJSCfg.commandParams.github.executor,
+            executor: wantJSCfg.commandParams['pull-request'].executor,
-            siteUrl: 'example.github.com',
-            summary: 'My own test command.',
+            summary: 'Open pull request on example.github.com.',
-            aliases: ['mc']
+            aliases: wantJSCfg.commandParams['pull-request'].aliases,
+            githubApiUrl: 'example.github.com',
+            githubApiPath: '/api/some/path',
+            githubApiOauthTokenName: 'SPECIAL_GITHUB_OAUTH_TOKEN'
         }
     }
 };
 ```

-Or you can create you plugin which will redefine current.
+This way is better then previous when you use other installation project in different projects.
+But you may create config fastly like previos in common project direcory.
+The main disadvantage of this approach is lack of opportunity to share config with other.

-It will detect all pull requests by branch name.
+Plugin will detect all pull requests by branch name.